Skip to content

 It's also possible to load these payloads locally.

-In order to do that, go download them from the ps4boot repositories:
+In order to do that, go download them here:

 • Install "Payload Loader" on your PS4 to load the payloads locally